swiftlang/swift-evolution/proposals/NNNN-updated-set-apis.md

 * `InPlace` could more grammatically be applied to a verb, which means you'd really need to read the guidelines carefully to understand how to use it properly.
-Their knowledge of common English doesn't direct designers toward properly applying it.
+A knowledge of common English doesn't lead toward properly applying it.

 * `InPlace` is visually heavyweight when compared to `form`, and quite distasteful to some.